paparazzi/paparazzi/doc/sphinx/source/developer_guide/logging.rst

 In this case, at the time the message was logged, the attitude of the drone corresponded to :math:`{\phi} = 0.036228`, :math:`{\theta} = 0.018550`, and :math:`{\psi} = 0.021443` radians.
 Note that the appropriate ``messages.xml``
-description, i.e. the one which has been used while th elog was created, is itself stored in the associated ``.log`` file.
+description, i.e. the one which has been used while the log was created, is itself stored in the associated ``.log`` file.
 It may differ from the current one in your ``conf/`` folder.

 .. note::